MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **What it does:**
 Provides a way to send raw commands directly to the STM controller, bypassing the GUI controls.
 This is useful for advanced operations, debugging, testing, or accessing features not available through the GUI buttons.

+**Default value:** Empty text field - you must type your command

+**What it controls:** This interface allows you to write and send text commands directly over the Serial connection to the STM controller.
+Commands are sent as plain text strings.

 **Why it's useful:**
 Sometimes you need direct control or want to test specific commands.
 The manual interface lets you:
 - Send custom commands not available in the GUI